I won’t lie: the truth about activewear is pretty discouraging.

 Allwear’s thing is “to take the stress out of getting dressed,” so they offer “on-the-go capsule” pieces that you can mix, match, and wear all year long.
 They offer tanks, tees, shorts, sweats, and shirt jackets in several neutral colors.

 In addition to the leggings, I tried the Bamboo Bra Top in White (pictured above) and I really like it—it’s super comfortable.
 It can double as either a sports bra or tank and has adjustable straps.
 It came with pads in the bra, but I took those out.
+2025 Update: I still love this tank-bra; I wear it all the time.
+I actually think I might like it better than the leggings at this point.

 Overall, I definitely recommend this brand for your non-toxic activewear.
 Like with some of the other brands, you just might want to consider sizing up if you want/need something that’s really squat-proof.